-- A live hearing will be held as a part of the formal adjudication process.
-The hearing may be conducted with all parties physically present or, at the request of either party, participants may appear virtually, with technology enabling them to see and hear each other; - The responding party, the reporting party, and their advisors will have access to any information that will be presented at the conduct meeting; - Both fact and expert witnesses may be presented by either party; - Legally privileged information (such as medical records) may not be used without that party's voluntary, written consent: - Each party's advisor is permitted to cross-examine the other party and any witnesses in the live hearing directly, orally, and in real time; - Cross-examination may be conducted by the party's advisor and never by the party personally; - If a party does not have an advisor to conduct cross-examination, the college will provide an advisor to the party free of charge; - Only relevant cross-examination and other questions may be asked of a party or witness; the hearing officer will determine whether a question is relevant, and explain any decision to exclude a question as not relevant, before a party or witness answers a cross-examination or other question; - Questions and evidence regarding the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence are offered to prove that someone other than the respondent committed the alleged conduct, or concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent; - If a party or witness does not submit to cross-examination at the live hearing, the conduct panel must not rely on any statement of that party or witness in reaching a determination regarding responsibility; - An audio or audiovisual recording or transcript of any live hearing will be made available to all parties for review.
+• A live hearing will be held as a part of the formal adjudication process.
+The hearing will be conducted with all parties physically present, however, the complainant and the respondent will be separated for individual questioning.
+Their advisors, however, will be present to question both parties.
+Both parties will be able to see and hear the other party's individual questioning via technology;

+- The respondent, the complainant, and their advisors will have access to any information that will be presented at the conduct meeting; - Both fact and expert witnesses may be presented by either party; - Legally privileged information (such as medical records) may not be used without that party's voluntary, written consent; - Each party's advisor is permitted to cross-examine the other party and any witnesses in the live hearing directly, orally, and in real-time; - Cross-examination may be conducted by the party's advisor and never by the party personally; - If a party does not have an advisor to conduct cross-examination, the College will provide an advisor to the party free of charge; - Only relevant cross-examination and other questions may be asked of a party or witness; the hearing officer will determine whether a question is relevant and explain any decision to exclude a question as not relevant before a party or witness answers a cross-examination or other question; - Questions and evidence regarding the complainant's sexual predisposition or prior sexual behavior are not relevant unless such questions and evidence are offered to prove that someone other than the respondent committed the alleged conduct or concern specific incidents of the complainant's prior sexual behavior with respect to the respondent are offered to prove consent; - An audio or audiovisual recording or transcript of any live hearing will be made available to all parties for review.

-The reporting party and/or the responding party will have the option to appeal the decision and/or sanction as outlined in the Code of Student Conduct.
+The complainant and/or the respondent will have the option to appeal the decision and/or sanction as outlined in the Code of Student Conduct.
 All appeals are heard by the Appeals Committee.
 Please refer to the Appeals section in the Code of Student Conduct.
-The Appeals Committee is made of up of faculty, staff, and students.
+The Appeals Committee is made up of faculty, staff, and students.
 The committee has been trained by the Title IX Coordinator and Dean of Student Life.
 Their decision will be conducted in an impartial manner and any committee member with a conflict of interest will not hear the case.
-The reporting party and/or responding party have three (3) days to submit a written appeal.
-Written notification will be provided to the reporting party and responding party regarding the final outcome.
+The complainant and/or respondent have three (3) days to submit a written appeal.
+Written notification will be provided to the complainant and respondent regarding the final outcome.
 The Title IX Coordinator will be kept informed throughout the process and will review all findings to make sure they are compliant with policy.

-The College will comply with law enforcement requests for cooperation and such cooperation may require the College to suspend the fact finding aspect of the Title IX investigation while the law enforcement agency is in the process of gathering evidence.
-The College will promptly resume its Title IX investigation as soon as notified by the law enforcement agency that it has completed the evidence gathering process.
+The College will comply with law enforcement requests for cooperation and such cooperation may require the College to suspend the fact-finding aspect of the Title IX investigation while the law enforcement agency is in the process of gathering evidence.
+The College will promptly resume its Title IX investigation as soon as notified by the law enforcement agency that it has completed the evidence-gathering process.
 The College has an obligation to make reasonable efforts to investigate and address instances of sexual misconduct when it knows or should have known about such instances, regardless of reporting party cooperation and involvement.